 The Africa, Europe, and Middle East region is an exceptionally diverse and large portfolio which covers 122 countries and four ICAO regional offices, ranging from countries and organizations with which FAA engages on a peer-to-peer level to some of the least-developed countries in the world.
-The FAA has its regional office in Brussels, Belgium, with senior representatives posted in Brussels, Belgium; Paris, France; Dakar, Senegal; Abu Dhabi, United Arab Emirates, and Moscow, Russia.
+The FAA has its regional office in Brussels, Belgium, with senior representatives posted in Brussels, Belgium; Paris, France; Dakar, Senegal; Abu Dhabi, United Arab Emirates, and Warsaw, Poland.

 The FAA's engagement with Europe, which extends to Russia and the former Soviet republics, is characterized by long-term partnerships with mature global aviation systems, including the institutions of the European Commission, the European Union Aviation Safety Agency, Eurocontrol, and the North Atlantic Treaty Organization.
 Currently, the U.S. and Europe produce most of the world's commercial aircraft, which drives high import and export activity.
 In addition, nearly half of FAA's Part 145 global repair stations are located in Europe.